Modern detached ADU with white stucco exterior in Ventura County

 • Days 1–30: Pre-application meeting and preparation of CDP application materials including coastal resource impact analysis

-• Days 31–45: Submit combined CDP and ADU application
+• Days 31–45: Submission of combined CDP and ADU application

 • Days 46–90: City staff review, potential site visit, and preparation of staff report